Prospects for measuring the Doppler magnification dipole with LSST and DESI: Theory

 The Doppler convergence $\kappa_v$ arises from line-of-sight peculiar velocities shifting the observed redshift, and thus the apparent magnification can be influenced by both the foreground and background structures.
 Its contribution can be written as \citep{Bonvin_2008,Bacon_2014,Andrianomena_2019}

-If a galaxy is moving towards the observer (i.e., $\bm{V}\cdot \bm{n} < 0$), then $\kappa_v < 0$, the galaxy is demagnified, and its observed angular size appears smaller.
-Its flux, evaluated at fixed observed redshift $z_{\rm obs}$, is dimmer than if it had no peculiar motion.
+If a galaxy is moving towards the observer (i.e., $\bm{V}\cdot \bm{n} < 0$), then $\kappa_v < 0$, the galaxy is demagnified, and its observed angular size appears smaller. {This condition is satisfied at the low redshifts relevant for our analysis ($z\lesssim0.7$), where $r\mathcal{H}/c<1$.} Its flux, evaluated at fixed observed redshift $z_{\rm obs}$, is dimmer than if it had no peculiar motion.
 Conversely, for a galaxy moving away, it appears magnified.
 This differential effect produces a characteristic dipole pattern -- a spatial anisotropy pattern in the observed galaxy distribution around overdensities.

 Importantly, at low redshifts the Doppler magnification dominates over the gravitational lensing magnification.
-At $z \lesssim 0.45$, the Doppler term $\kappa_{v}$ exceeds the gravitational term $\kappa_{g}$, so that $\kappa_{g}$ can be safely neglected when extracting the dipole signal \citep{Bacon_2014, Bonvin_2017}.
+At $z \lesssim 0.45$, the Doppler term $\kappa_{v}$ exceeds the gravitational term $\kappa_{g}$, so that $\kappa_{g}$ can be safely neglected when extracting the dipole signal \citep{Bacon_2014, Bonvin_2017}. {In addition, $\kappa_g$ does not generate a purely (or predominantly) dipolar pattern along the line of sight.
+Galaxies behind an overdensity are lensed, whereas those in front are not.
+This also leads to monopole and even-multipole contributions.
+Since we extract the signal using a dipole estimator, as we discuss later in this Section, the resulting $\kappa_g$ contribution is relatively suppressed compared to the Doppler term.}

 We can estimate $\kappa$ using a Bayesian approach \citep{Alsing_2015}.
 This method constructs a posterior distribution for $\kappa$ by incorporating prior knowledge of the intrinsic distribution of galaxy sizes and magnitudes, along with a model describing how lensing modifies these observables.
 The lensing convergence $\kappa$ affects the logarithm of the observed galaxy size -- here the size is defined as $\sqrt{\text{Area}}$, and $\lambda=\ln\sqrt{\text{Area}}$ -- and affects the magnitude $m$ linearly: where $ q = - 5 \log_{10} e \approx -2.17$, the subscript ``obs'' refers to the observed value and ``int'' refers to the galaxy’s intrinsic (unlensed) value.

-In what follows, we will adopt the half-light radius $R$ as a proxy for the galaxy size, such that $\lambda \approx \ln R$.
-The main factors that determine how well we can estimate $\kappa$ for each galaxy are the measurement noise in galaxy size and flux, and the intrinsic dispersion in galaxy sizes.
+{In this work, we will conservatively assume that $\kappa$ is inferred from galaxy sizes only.
+These are a natural by-product of galaxy shape measurement pipelines based on profile fitting, for example.
+See \citet{2023MNRAS.523.3649E} for a recent comparison of magnification measurements via size and flux observables, in this case from the DES survey.}